-Make sure you budget in travelers insurance in case of emergencies.
-For the most affordable policies you can rely on to keep you safe, check pricing at Allianz Assistance.
+To be prepared for an emergency, make sure you budget for travel insurance.
+For the most affordable policies, you can rely on to keep you safe, check pricing at Allianz Assistance.

-As you can see, it’s very possible to enjoy Italy without breaking the bank!
+As you can see, it’s possible to enjoy Italy without breaking the bank!

 How to Save on Travel Costs

 There are plenty of ways to cut costs if you’re on a tight budget, but I don’t want that to stop you from seeing all that Italy has to offer.
 These tips are a good place to start.